Use-Code/hgr-motion/readme.md

 # Hager - Animations #

-Animations are displayed with [Lottie](http://airbnb.io/lottie/#/web).
+Animations are played with [Lottie](http://airbnb.io/lottie/#/web).
 The file `client/js/index.js` contains a simple example of implementation.

 ``` javascript
 import Lottie from 'lottie-web'